Virtual Computer Lab

 Opening the Virtual Lab File will start the connection to the virtual lab server.
 Please login with Sooner\4x4 (where 4x4 is your 4x4) and your password.

 **Please Note – To access the Virtual Lab from home you will need to login to OU through the VPN.
 The VPN software can be downloaded from the IT Store Website at itstore.ou.edu.
-If you encounter any issues in connecting you can send an e-mail to firstname.lastname@example.org with the subject of "CEE Virtual Lab".
+If you encounter any issues in connecting, visit the OUIT Service Page.

 3. What software is available on Virtual Lab?